 Thanks to Yonge Street, Lytton Park also has access to a wide variety of high-end shopping.
 National brands such as Lululemon, The Gap, and Roots are complemented by local boutiques.
 Top-rated shopping destinations include the Yonge Eglinton Centre, bluboho, The Sign Toronto, and many more.

-8. An Exceptional Community Profile
+8. An Extraordinary Community Profile

 Who lives in Lytton Park?
 It’s no surprise that some of Toronto’s most respected citizens choose to settle in this attractive neighbourhood.
 According to Toronto’s neighborhood guide, lawyers, doctors, professors, stockbrokers, and executives are all drawn to this charming neighbourhood with its easy commute to Toronto’s business, medical, financial, and university districts.